DevRezaur/Python-v1.0/README.md

 # Python - The Snake Game

 Beginner level snake game, made with Java.
-This was the very first project that I amde with Java.
+This was the very first project that I made with Java.
 That's why it's so speacial to me.
 I'm putting here it as a memory :smile:

 ### Screenshots